 Prime Minister from 24 June 1913 to 17 September 1914

 When Joseph Cook was first involved in politics in the 1890s, he was a member of the Labor Party.
-However, during his career as a politician he was a member of several different political parties.
+However, during his career as a politician he served as a member of several different political parties.

-He was Prime Minister until September 1914 and later served as a minister in Billy Hughes' Nationalist government.
+Cook was prime minister until September 1914 and later served as a minister in Billy Hughes' Nationalist government.

 Joseph Cook was born on 7 December 1860 at Silverdale, Staffordshire, England.
 He was one of five children of William Cooke and Margaret Fletcher.
 Cook began work at the age of nine as a pit boy in the Staffordshire coalmines.
 Although he had no formal schooling to begin with, he later studied bookkeeping at night and during his work lunch breaks, and learnt debating at a local club.

 When Cook migrated to Australia in 1885, he worked in collieries at Lithgow, New South Wales.
 He married Mary Turner, and they had eight children.

 In June 1891, Cook was elected to the New South Wales Legislative Assembly as the Labor candidate for the seat of Hartley.
 At this election, 36 Labor members were elected to the New South Wales Legislative Assembly, holding the balance of power between Henry Parkes' 47 Free Traders and George Richard Dibbs' 51 Protectionists.

 At the annual general conference of the Labor Electoral League (the forerunner of the Labor Party) in 1893, the party divided over the debate between the respective merits of free trade and protection.
 Cook was chosen as leader of the free trade faction.